-The Importance of Sharing Truck and Rest Areas
+The Importance of Rest Areas

 Caravanner and RV users in comparison to truck drivers have abundantly more options available to them in regard to fatigue management and where they choose to stop and rest.